 The names of your files are kept on your diskette in a system area known as the directory.
-The directory also contains pertinent information concerning the size of your files, their location on the diskette, and the dates they were created or last updated.
+The directory also contains pertinent information concerning the size of your files, their location on the diskette, and the dates and times when they were created or last updated.

-The directory occupies four sectors at a specific location on each diskette.
+The single sided diskette directory occupies four sectors at a specific location on each diskette.
+Double sided diskette directories occupy seven sectors.
 For information concerning sectors, refer to the "Using DOS" chapter in your Guide to Operations.